ProJensen/Microsoft-365-Lab/Lab05-Conditional-Access-Concepts/README.md

 ## Objectives
 - Review Conditional Access options related to device-based access control
 - Create a Conditional Access policy that requires a compliant device
+- Apply the policy to a test user
+- Understand the relationship between Conditional Access and device compliance
+- Practice documentation using a real-world identity and access control scenario